York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 Discussion:

 1. After changing from QPSK to 64-QAM, BER becomes much worse for all methods, which is expected because the constellation is denser and each symbol carries more bits.
-2. This part now follows the exercise requirement more faithfully than before: the modulation is changed to `64-QAM`, while the FC-DNN hidden-layer structure remains the same as in part (b).
+2. The modulation is changed to `64-QAM`, while the FC-DNN hidden-layer structure remains the same as in part (b).
 3. The DNN is much weaker than LS and MMSE in every 64-QAM setting, especially for 8 pilots.
 4. All DNN runs in part (c) hit the maximum epoch count, so the model is clearly not well converged.
 5. Therefore, the main finding for part (c) is that simply changing QPSK to 64-QAM while keeping the same architecture causes severe performance degradation.
 This directly supports the discussion that the original QPSK-oriented FC-DNN is not sufficient for the harder 64-QAM task.